AdobeDocs/experience-manager-screens.en/help/user-guide/offline-channels.md

 ---
 # Offline Channels {#offline-channels}

-The Screens player provides offline support for the channels by leveraging the ***ContentSync*** technology.
+The Screens player provides offline support for the channels by using the ***ContentSync*** technology.

 The players use a local http server to serve the unzipped content.

-When a channel is configured to run *online*, the player serves the channel-resources by accessing the AEM server but when the channel is configured to run *offline*, the player serves the channel-resources from a local http server.
+When a channel is configured to run *online*, the player serves the channel-resources by accessing the AEM server.
+However, when the channel is configured to run *offline*, the player serves the channel-resources from a local http server.

-The workflow for the process is as follows:
+The workflow for the process is the following:

-1. Parse the desired page(s)
+1. Parse the desired pages.
-1. Collect all related assets
+1. Collect all related assets.
-1. Package everything in a zip file
+1. Package everything in a zip file.
-1. Download the zip and extract it locally
+1. Download the zip and extract it locally.
-1. Display local copy of the content
+1. Display local copy of the content.

 ## Update Handlers {#update-handlers}